alanpaxton/alanpaxton.github.io/java-benchmarks.md

 Our `FastBuffer` class provides access to unsafe memory from the Java side.

-### Summary Results

 #### Allocation

 For these benchmarks, allocation has been excluded from the benchmark costs by pre-allocating a quantity of buffers of the appropriate kind as part of the test setup.
-Each run of the benchmark grabs an existing buffer from the pre-allocated FIFO list which has been set up, and returns it afterwards.
-We ran a small test to confirm that the request and return cycle is of insignficant cost compared to the benchmark API call.
+Each run of the benchmark acquires an existing buffer from a pre-allocated FIFO list, and returns it afterwards.
+A small test confirmed that the request and return cycle is of insignificant cost compared to the benchmark API call.

 ### GetJNIBenchmark

 These benchmarks are distilled to be a measure of

-- Carry key across the JNI boundary
+- Carry key across the JNI boundary frm Java
 - Look key up in C++
 - Get the resulting value into the supplied buffer
 - Carry the result back across the JNI boundary

+Benchmarks ran for a duration of order 6 hours on an otherwise unloaded VM, the error bars are small and we can have strong confidence in the values derived and plotted.

 Comparing all the benchmarks as the data size tends large, the conclusions we can draw are:

-- Benchmarks ran for a duration of order 6 hours on an otherwise unloaded VM, the error bars are small and we can have strong confidence in the values derived and plotted.
-- `GetElements` methods for transferring data from C++ to Java are consistently less efficient than other methods.
-- Indirect byte buffers are pointless; they are just an overhead on plain `byte[]` and the JNI-side only allows them to be accessed via their encapsulated `byte[]`.
+- Indirect byte buffers add cost; they are effectively an overhead on plain `byte[]` and the JNI-side only allows them to be accessed via their encapsulated `byte[]`.
 - `SetRegion` and `GetCritical` mechanisms for copying data into a `byte[]` are of very comparable performance; presumably the behaviour behind the scenes of `SetRegion` is very similar to that of declaring a critical region, doing a `memcpy()` and releasing the critical region.
+- `GetElements` methods for transferring data from C++ to Java are consistently less efficient than `SetRegion` and `GetCritical`.
 - Getting into a raw memory buffer, passed as an address (the `handle` of an `Unsafe` or of a netty `ByteBuf`) is of similar cost to the more efficient `byte[]` operations.